-Unilateral changes to the Terms of use (TOU)/Terms of service (TOS)
+Unilateral changes to the Terms of use (TOU) / Terms of service (TOS)

 It is a common practice for the TOU/TOS to state that the operator of the website can unilaterally decide to change the TOU/TOS.

-In Australia it is uncertain as to whether that ability to change the TOU/TOS will be enforced by a court.
-The Australian Consumer Law (ACL), which is set out in Schedule 2 of the Competition and Consumer Act 2010 (Cth), is administered and enforced jointly by the Australian Competition and Consumer Commission (ACCC) and the state and territory consumer protection agencies.
+The Australian Consumer Law (ACL), as set out in Schedule 2 of the Competition and Consumer Act 2010 (Cth), is the national law concerning consumer protection and fair trading.
+It is administered and enforced jointly by the Australian Competition and Consumer Commission (ACCC) and the state and territory consumer protection agencies.

-The ACL prohibits a person from engaging in 'unconscionable conduct' in connection with the supply of goods or services.
-There could be circumstances in which a change made to the TOU/TOS could be considered to be 'unconscionable conduct'.
+The ACL prohibits a person from engaging in 'unconscionable conduct' towards consumers or businesses.
+There could be circumstances in which the supplier, when attempting to change the TOU/TOS, engages in particularly harsh or oppressive behaviour against an existing user that could be considered 'unconscionable'.

 There are various factors listed in the ACL that are to be considered by courts as indicators of unconscionable conduct including the extent to which the supplier was willing to negotiate the terms and conditions of the contract with the customer and the relative strengths of the bargaining positions of the acquirer and the supplier.